kyegomez/Andromeda/README.md

 ## Becoming a Paid API

 As part of our growth strategy, we will be deploying Andromeda as a Paid API.
 The revenue generated from this API will not only sustain and further the project, but also fund the rewards program.
+If you contribute anything to make Andromeda you will receive recurring revenue from paid API requests!

 ## How to Start Contributing